 As we have already talked about, every organization working on the blockchain has their own copy of it.
 If a new block has to be added, the block is added to the blockchain of that particular organization.
 After this, the blockchain is validated i.e. the hashcode of the newly added block is matched with what the hashcode should have been.
 Also, the length of the new blockchain should be greater than that of the previous blockchain.
 This validation ensures that the correct block was inserted and after that, the blockchain is replaced by this longer length blockchain with a newly added block.
 Hence, mining is completely secured in a blockchain.

 We have learnt that to attain full control over a blockchain, the attackers have to attack the blockchain to modify 51% of the blockchain length and this is very difficult in terms of calculations required for modifying a block as well as the cost in terms of hardware required to perform such calculations.
 Thus, because of this Proof Of Work System, the blockchain is highly secured.

-We studied that each miner (organization working on blockchain who is adding blocks) has a copy of their own blockchain.
+We studied that each miner (an organization working on blockchain who is adding blocks) has a copy of its own blockchain.
 The block is added and the original blockchains are replaced by the new length (increased length) blockchains.
 This means that the block is not being added to the original blockchain but to some other blockchain and the entire blockchain is replaced by the new blockchain after every mining process.
 Hence, the blockchain is immutable and adding a block generates a new blockchain every time.